jonaheinke/nonogram_solver/README.md

 You should write the row and column numbers into a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) delimited by `","`, `";"` or `"|"`.

-first the column numbers
+First you write the column numbers.

 It is followed by a seperator line which contains at least one character that is not a number, space, tab or allowed delimiter.

-last the row numbers
+Last you write the row numbers.

 You can leave unused cells out or empty or use spaces so it looks more nice.

-Call the program with the path to the CSV file.
+Call the program with the path to the [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) described under Commandline Usage.

 ## Used strategies